glennklockwood/limelead/content/pages/benchmarks/elbencho.md

 ---

-[elbencho][] is an I/O benchmarking tool developed by the illustrious Sven Breuner to combine the best aspects of fio and IOR into a modern, flexible I/O testing tool.
+[elbencho][] is an I/O benchmarking tool developed by the illustrious Sven Breuner to combine the best aspects of [fio]({filename}fio.md) and [IOR][my ior blog] into a modern, flexible I/O testing tool.
 It is much friendlier to run on non-HPC parallel environments since it does not rely on MPI for its inter-node synchronization, and it has really nice features like a live text UI so you can watch I/O performance in real time.
 Its code base is much cleaner and nicer than IOR as well.

 {% call alert(type="info") %}
 This page is a work in progress; I update it as I experiment with elbencho and